TechRockyP/Azure-SOC/README.md

 ## Conclusion

-This project involved building a mini honeynet in Microsoft Azure and integrating log sources into a workspace for log analytics.
-Based on the ingested data, Microsoft Sentinel was used to generate incidents and alerts.
-Furthermore, measurements were taken in the compromised environment both before and after security measures were put in place.
-Notably, the implementation of security measures resulted in a significant decrease in the quantity of security events and incidents, indicating their effectiveness.
+For this project, a compact honeynet was built within Microsoft Azure, incorporating log sources into a Log Analytics workspace.
+Microsoft Sentinel was used to initiate alerts and generate incidents by analyzing the ingested logs.
+Furthermore, security metrics were assessed in the unsecured environment both prior to the implementation of security controls and subsequently after their application.
+Notably, the implementation of security measures resulted in a significant decrease in the quantity of security events and incidents, showing it's effictiveness.

 Note that more security events and alerts might have been generated in the 24 hours after the security controls were put in place if regular users were heavily using the network's resources.